What to display on your vessel

 It must be displayed:

-- on both sides of the hull, or on the transom if it’s a sailing boat
+- on both sides of the vessel, or on the transom if it’s a sailing boat

 - in solid and clear text, in contrasting colour to the hull